LukasLechnerDev/Kotlin-Coroutines-and-Flow-UseCases-on-Android/README.md

 UseCase#10 has a problem.
 It is not able to prematurely cancel the calculation because it is not cooperative regarding cancellation.
 This leads to wasted device resources and memory leaks, as the calculation is not stopped and the ViewModel is retained longer than necessary.
 This use case now fixes this issue.
 The UI now also has a "Cancel Calculation"
 Button.
-Note: Only the calculation can be cancelled prematurely but not the `toString()` conversion.
+Note: Only the calculation can be canceled prematurely but not the `toString()` conversion.

 There are several ways to make your coroutines cooperative regarding cancellation: You can use either use `isActive()`, `ensureActive()` or `yield()`.
 More information about cancellation can be found [here](https://medium.com/androiddevelopers/exceptions-in-coroutines-ce8da1ec060c)